ArmagetronAd/build/README.txt

 debian
  builds debian packages ( not yet complete )

+autopackage.client and autopackage.server
+ builds autopackage client resp. server.
+Note: libxml2 is linked statically.
+You should therefore have a version of libxml2 compiled with apgcc.
+Use CC=apgcc ./configure --prefix=/usr/local/autopackage (in the libxml2 sources, of course, followed by "make; make install") to build one that will only be used during autopackage builds.

+autopackage
+ builds autopackage client and server

 windoc/webdoc (requires CVS sources in ../armagetronad) build documentation directories for windows resp. the web